DoctorDalek1963/Linux-Setup/README.md

 It contains lots of configuration files.
 It also contains a setup script to automatically move and source these files, using command line arguments.
 Do `./setup -h` or `./setup --help` for help.

 The setup script also has options to install vim-plug and Vundle, as well as installing all the plugins listed in .vimrc.

+Use `source .setup-completion.bash` to get tab autocompletion for the setup script.